amzn/style-dictionary/docs/src/content/docs/reference/Utils/DTCG.md

 We built this utility because it's cheaper to apply the inheritance once, rather than on every access of a token's "$type" property, checking the ancestor tree to find it.

+This utility is ran by default in Style-Dictionary after the parser hook and before the preprocessor hook.

 ```js
 import { typeDtcgDelegate } from 'style-dictionary/utils';